giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Problems
 - Currently it takes time to organize information
 - My system isn't suitable for amassing lots of info in a short period of time whislt being understandable.
 - Abstract section seems a bit weak.
-Let's the address the abstract section.

 Abstract section